 October 23, 2018 | Updated: November 20, 2020

-On the other hand, researchers have recently developed a mind-controlled robotic arm that can decipher which thoughts are directed at it, and perform the task the user is thinking of, allowing the brain to control the machine.
+Another neuroscience technology breakthrough is a mind-controlled robotic arm that can decipher which thoughts are directed at it, and perform the task the user is thinking of, allowing the brain to control the machine.